Arathe-UY/dome/README.md

 ## Configuration

 1.  **Place Audio Files**:
     Add your MP3 audio files to the `audios/` folder.
-The files must be named `audio1.mp3`, `audio2.mp3`, ..., `audio10.mp3` to be automatically mapped to the corresponding sensor and motor.
+    -   **Main Sounds**: One for each constellation.
+Must be named `audio1.mp3`, `audio2.mp3`, ..., `audio10.mp3` to be automatically mapped to the corresponding sensor and motor.
+    -   **Intro Sound**: Name a file `intro.mp3`.
+This will play when the start button is pressed.

     If a file is missing (e.g., `audio5.mp3`), sensor 5 and motor 5 will be disabled.